We provide a free, AQS accredited, information and advice casework service to Deaf and Disabled people living in Merton.

 Please look at each section below to learn more about what we do and what we don’t do.

-We work to an Independence Charter.
-This means that we may support you to do something rather than us doing it for you.
+We believe that society disables people with health conditions.
+Therefore, we work within the social model of disability and an independence charter, co-designed with Disabled people.
+This means that we may support you doing something rather than us doing it for you.

 Welfare Benefits